-pimd is a lightweight stand-alone PIM-SM v2 multicast routing daemon.
-It is the original USC (netweb/catarina.usc.edu) implementation of the protocol, according to RFC 2362.
+pimd is a lightweight standalone PIM-SM/SSM v2 multicast routing daemon.
+It is the original USC (netweb/catarina.usc.edu) implementation of the protocol, RFC 2362.
+Today pimd strives for RFC 4601 compliance, with the v2.3.0 release supporting both PIM-SSM and IGMPv3.

 pimd was written by Ahmed Helmy, George Edmond “Rusty” Eddy, and Pavlin Ivanov Radoslavov.
-With contributions by many others.
+With contributions by many others, lately the most notable contributions have been by Markus Veranen and Mika Joutsenvirta.

 Issue tracker and GIT repository available at GitHub: